hope0hermes/SharedWorkflows/README.md

 - `create-version-pr` - PR creation for version bumps
 - `extract-version` - Extract version from commits
 - `create-github-release` - GitHub release creation
-- `python-publish` - Build and publish to GitHub Packages or PyPI
+- `python-publish` - Build and publish to PyPI or custom registries

 ---